You’ve decided to travel Europe by rail, but you’re still not quite sure if a Eurail pass is for you, and if it is, how to use it?

-Having traveled all Europe with two Eurail Global Passes in a span of 3.5 months, I feel pretty comfortable in my knowledge on how the system works.
+Having traveled all Europe with two Eurail Global Passes in a span of 3.5 months, I feel pretty comfortable in my knowledge of how the system works.
 This comprehensive post intends to go from the basics of acquiring your pass to getting the most for your money.
-It is not only based on dry guide facts, but also from my experiences and mistakes.
+It is not only based on hard guide facts, but also from my experiences and mistakes.
 This way, you can get on the road, or should I say, the tracks, feeling comfortable that you’re going to have a smooth ride and experience.
 So…

 The pre-trip planning…